 Treatment and prognosis

 Cysts may be aspirated but recur commonly.
-The definitive treatment is to surgically excise the cyst with arthroscopic labral repair.
+The definitive treatment is to surgically excise the cyst with an arthroscopic labral repair.
 Arthroscopic cyst decompression and debridement of the degenerative labral tissues were performed using an arthroscopic thermal probe and a shaver is an effective surgical method of management.

 - 1. Magee T, Hinson G. Association of paralabral cysts with acetabular disorders.
 AJR Am J Roentgenol.
 2000;174 (5): 1381-4. doi:10.2214/ajr.174.5.1741381 - Pubmed citation